learning-zone/angular-basics/README.md

 #### Q. ***What is multicasting?***

 Multi-casting is the practice of broadcasting to a list of multiple subscribers in a single execution.
-Let\'s demonstrate the multi-casting feature,
+Lets demonstrate the multi-casting feature,
 ```typescript
 var source = Rx.Observable.from([1, 2, 3]);
 var subject = new Rx.Subject();